cimug-org/cim-compare/EA_COMPARE_PROCEDURES.md

   <img src="media/d0a6a671e1360aaafca37aa4891669fc.png">
 </p>

 3. Export the CIM package as an **XMI 1.1** compliant file of the older model with which to perform the comparison against.
-The only requirement in the “Publish Model Package” dialog is that the “UML 1.2 (XMI 1.1)” format be selected as the export format.
+The only requirement in the “Publish Model Package” dialog is that the **“UML 1.3 (XMI 1.1)”** XML Type be selected as the export format.
 In the screenshot below of the export dialog it should be noted that the “Export Diagrams” and “Unisys/Rose Format” may or may not be selected as part of the **XMI 1.1** export.
 They play no role as part of the processing done by the command line utility.

 <p align="center">
   <img src="media/8c826de7743d558a12383f7d89406bb2.png">